spring-projects/spring-data-examples/multi-store/README.md

 # Spring Data - Multi-store example

-This sample shows a project working with multiple Spring Data modules and how the repository auto-detection has become more strict with the Evans release train.
+This sample shows a project working with multiple Spring Data modules and how the repository auto-detection has become stricter with the Evans release train.

 If you run `ApplicationConfigurationTest` you should see the following output: